Creating a Simple Plugin

 concepts <- convert_tibble_to_list(concepts, key_col = "concept_id", text_col = "concept_name")

-# Adding a delay to ensure the dropdown updates after it is created
+# We establish a delay, so that the dropdown updates after being created

 shinyjs::delay(500, shiny.fluent::updateDropdown.shinyInput(session, "concept_%widget_id%", options = concepts, value = 0L))